 This section will go through the SPAT Revolution software environment in more detail.
 We will step through each of the main Graphic Editor views.

-In order for the virtual scene to translate correctly as an immersive sound experience in a speaker format, SPAT needs to have an accurate model of a multi-channel speaker arrangement which will be used to map the multi channel information to the destination speakers and render the sound field correctly in a real space.
-To this end, you will find a large library of standard and specialised speaker arrangements already built into SPAT which can be used in various places throughout the Environment Setup.
+In order for the virtual scene to translate correctly as an immersive sound experience in a speaker format, SPAT needs to have an accurate model of a multichannel speaker arrangement which will be used to map the multichannel information to the destination speakers and render the sound field correctly in a real space.
+To this end, you will find a large library of standard and specialized speaker arrangements already built into SPAT which can be used in various places throughout the Environment Setup.